Bachelor of Business (Logistics and Supply Chain Management)

 This program is suited to students who already have working experience, or for those who want to extend studies in business and related disciplines by choosing from a range of second majors and minors to suit career or personal development goals.

 The program consists of 24 courses (each 12 credit points) and includes:

 - 8 flexible courses.

-The 8 flexible courses can be selected from 3 options:
+The 8 flexible courses may be selected from three options:

 - a second business discipline major (8 courses)